Possible Bearish Inside Day Candle Pattern Detected for Cubesmart (NYSE:CUBE) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Cubesmart (NYSE:CUBE)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Cubesmart (NYSE:CUBE) based on the price action in the company's shares.
-Today's price range of $25.68 and $26.61 is within yesterday's high and low of the day.
+Yesterday's price range of $25.68 and $26.61 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Cubesmart may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 CubeSmart is a self-administered and self-managed real estate company that owns, operates, acquires, and develops self-storage facilities in the United States.